Encoding

 usize

-The number of tokens in the trade.
+The number of tokens in the trade (relevant for split swaps only).

 permit